Nicon25/homework_bot/README.md

-# homework_bot
+# Python Telegram bot
-python telegram bot
+This bot checks the status of homework assignments and sends updates via Telegram messages.